abhmishr1/HIP/docs/how-to/stream_ordered_allocator.rst

 Stream Ordered Memory Allocator
 *******************************************************************************

 The Stream Ordered Memory Allocator (SOMA) is part of the HIP runtime API.
-It provides an asynchronous memory allocation mechanism with stream-ordering semantics.
-With SOMA, you can allocate and free memory in stream order, ensuring that all asynchronous accesses occur between the stream executions of allocation and de-allocation.
-Compliance with stream order prevents use-before-allocation or use-after-free errors, which would otherwise lead to undefined behavior.
+SOMA provides an asynchronous memory allocation mechanism with stream-ordering semantics.
+You can use SOMA to allocate and free memory in stream order, which ensures that all asynchronous accesses occur between the stream executions of allocation and deallocation.
+Compliance with stream order prevents use-before-allocation or use-after-free errors, which helps to avoid an undefined behavior.

 Advantages of SOMA:

-- Efficient reuse: SOMA enables efficient memory reuse across streams, reducing unnecessary allocation overhead.
+- Efficient reuse: Enables efficient memory reuse across streams, which reduces unnecessary allocation overhead.
-- Fine-grained control: You can set attributes and control caching behavior for memory pools.
+- Fine-grained control: Allows you to set attributes and control caching behavior for memory pools.
-- Inter-process sharing: Secure sharing of allocations between processes is possible.
+- Inter-process sharing: Enables secure sharing of allocations between processes.
-- Optimizations: The driver can optimize based on its awareness of SOMA and other stream management APIs.
+- Optimizations: Allows driver to optimize based on its awareness of SOMA and other stream management APIs.

 Disadvantages of SOMA:

-- Temporal constraints: Developers must adhere strictly to stream order to avoid errors.
+- Temporal constraints: Requires you to adhere strictly to stream order to avoid errors.
-- Complexity: Properly managing memory in stream order can be intricate.
+- Complexity: Involves memory management in stream order, which can be intricate.
-- Learning curve: Understanding and utilizing SOMA effectively may require additional effort.
+- Learning curve: Requires you to put additional efforts to understand and utilize SOMA effectively.

-Stream ordered memory allocator usage
+Using SOMA
 =====================================

 Users can allocate memory using ``hipMallocAsync()`` with stream-ordered semantics.
 This means that all asynchronous accesses to the allocation must occur between the stream executions of the allocation and the free.
 If memory is accessed outside of this promised stream order, it can lead to undefined behavior (e.g., use before allocation or use after free errors).
 The allocator may reallocate memory as long as it guarantees compliant memory accesses will not overlap temporally. ``hipFreeAsync()`` frees memory from the pool with stream-ordered semantics.